Any business faces the same issue – the employer vs employee conundrum.

 Employees should be able to discover and propose moves inside the organisation.
 That inter-departmental job search doesn’t have to be secret, and this means that more people are likely to look within the company rather than outside for that new position.

-It’s worth setting up a company opportunities search site and distributing it via posters, newsletters, and internal memos – even branded corporate gifts can help promote interest and generate excitement about new ideas and opportunities.
+It’s worth setting up a company opportunities search site and distributing it via posters, newsletters, and internal memos – even branded corporate gifts in Australia can help promote interest and generate excitement about new ideas and opportunities.

 To assist workers in achieving their goals, provide them with career coaching.